Find the right hiking tent for your adventures by knowing exactly what you should be looking for.

 You’ll want to spend a couple of days around the campsite after setting this one up; this is the most livable hiking tent on this list.
 It’s a good option if you only have a short hike to your campsite.

 The name speaks for itself with this hiking tent.
 Ultralight tents are the lightest on the market and are made for the fast-paced adventure that loves going the extra distance.
-The ultralight range is usually used for more temperate weather conditions as they are made of lightweight materials.
+The ultralight options are usually used for more temperate weather conditions as they are made of lightweight materials.

-The Big Agnes Tiger Wall is not the lightest of the ultralight tents out there but it is roomy and offers you the comfort and protection that only a good quality 3-season hiking tent would.
+The Big Agnes Tiger Wall is not the lightest of the ultralight tents out there, but it is roomy and offers you the comfort and protection that only a good quality 3-season hiking tent would.

-On the downside, though the fly is not the most reliable in wet weather like the Agnes Fly Creek.
-However, it is still a great choice if you are looking for an ultralight tent without sacrificing comfort.
+On the downside, though, the fly is not the most reliable in wet weather like the Agnes Fly Creek.
+However, it is still a great choice to look for an ultralight tent without sacrificing comfort.

 Related Reading: The Best Hiking Jackets for Every Season

-At 2.34 pounds, this is the second heaviest hiking tent in this category.
+At 2.34 pounds, this is the second-heaviest hiking tent in this category.
 One of the best things about this tent is its solid construction and its durability.
 You are guaranteed years of adventure even if you’re rough on it.

 Related Reading: The Best Women’s Clothes for Hiking

-You will still need to carry those trekking poles though because this one doesn’t include poles.
-The Bug Net is optional, so if you choose not to use it you can use the fly instead.
+You will still need to carry those trekking poles, though, because this one doesn’t include poles.
+The Bug Net is optional, so if you choose not to use it, you can use the fly instead.